BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 (sec-freq-spectrum)=
 ## Frequency Spectrum

-Before we dicuss the mathematical basis, let's have a look at the *frequency spectrum* of a audio recordings such that we can picture what we want to compute.
+Before we discuss the mathematical basis, let's have a look at the *frequency spectrum* of an audio recording so that we can picture what we want to compute.
 First let us use an audio recording of a physical piano.
 The note played is A0 = 440 Hz.